willjhenry/gefs-precip-poc/docs/notes.md

 Laufenburg is city that is in both Switzerland and Germany, it is split by the Rhine River.
 The location is 47.5565 N, 8.0483 E.

+# Dev notes:

+2025-12-18:
+Fixed an error in the GEFS aggregator where the end_hour was inclusive.
+For example, for the lead 120-144 window, it was using the 144 hour forecast, which is for hours 144-147.
+So, we were actually getting the TP for 120 through 147, which is wrong, we just want 120 through 144, so the last GEFS forecast hour that we want is 141.

+Next I need to attach to the EC2 instance I had running to download more GEFS data to see what data we have and can download.